hiimzackjones/hiimzackjones.github.io/_posts/Server/2017-11-3-Nano-Server-Overview-and-Install.md

 ## Installing Nano

 In this example we will be installing our Nano Server as a VM on Hyper-V with an image setup for webserver IIS feature included.
-Nano Server is installed using the NanoServerImageGenerator scripts  imported as a module in Powershell.
+Nano Server is installed using the NanoServerImageGenerator scripts  imported as a module in PowerShell.
 The NanoServerImageGenerator scripts can be found on the Windows Server 2016 installation media.

 To setup for the creation of the Nano image, create a directory somewhere on the server.
 For example in Documents create a folder called Nano.
 Paste the scripts into that folder.